MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/migrate-your-extension-from-manifest-v2-to-v3.md

 <!-- ====================================================================== -->
 ## Web Request API

-The Microsoft Edge extensions team replaces the [Web Request API](https://developer.chrome.com/docs/extensions/reference/webRequest) by the [Declarative Net Request API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest), but continues to keep the observational capabilities of the Web Request API.
-The Microsoft Edge extensions team recommends using the Declarative Net Request (DNR) APIs only, rather than the Web Request API, except in some specific scenarios where observational capabilities of the Web Request API are required by the extension.
+The Microsoft Edge extensions team replaces the [Web Request API](https://developer.chrome.com/docs/extensions/reference/webRequest) by the [Declarative Net Request API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest), but we continue to keep the observational capabilities of the Web Request API.
+We recommend using the Declarative Net Request (DNR) APIs only, rather than the Web Request API, except in some specific scenarios where observational capabilities of the Web Request API are required by the extension.

-We believe this change will have positive impact on extensions that use feature-rich declarative capabilities.
+This change will have positive impact on extensions that use feature-rich declarative capabilities.
 As more extensions transition to the Declarative Net Request APIs, this change will improve user privacy, which contributes to trust in the use of extensions.

 Enterprises can continue to use the blocking behavior of the Web Request API for extensions that are managed through enterprise policies.
-For more information about extension policies, see [Microsoft Edge – Policies](/deployedge/microsoft-edge-policies#extensions).
+For more information about extension policies, see [Extensions](/deployedge/microsoft-edge-policies#extensions) in _Microsoft Edge – Policies_.

 <!-- ====================================================================== -->
 ## Background service workers

 Service workers are available for testing in the Canary preview channel of Microsoft Edge.
-To migrate your extensions from background pages to service workers, refer to [Migrating from Background Pages to Service Workers](https://developer.chrome.com/docs/extensions/mv3/migrating_to_service_workers).
+To migrate your extensions from background pages to service workers, see [Migrating from Background Pages to Service Workers](https://developer.chrome.com/docs/extensions/mv3/migrating_to_service_workers).
 The Microsoft Edge extensions team is evaluating and investigating the impact that this change brings to both developers and users.

 <!-- ====================================================================== -->
 ## When are these changes available in Microsoft Edge

-The current Declarative Net Request API API implementation is available in Microsoft Edge Stable and in the Microsoft Edge Beta channel.
-You're invited to test the changes, and provide feedback.
+The current Declarative Net Request API implementation is available in the Microsoft Edge Stable and Beta channels.
+Please test the changes and provide feedback.

-The Microsoft Edge extensions team continues publishing updates on the blog.
-You can provide your feedback on the changes through [Tech Community](https://techcommunity.microsoft.com/t5/articles/manifest-v3-changes-are-now-available-in-microsoft-edge/m-p/1780254).
+The Microsoft Edge extensions team publishes updates at our blog.
+You can provide feedback on the changes through Microsoft Tech Community; see [Manifest V3 changes are now available in Microsoft Edge](https://techcommunity.microsoft.com/t5/articles/manifest-v3-changes-are-now-available-in-microsoft-edge/m-p/1780254).